LIP-Computing/tutorials/docs/udocker/udocker-01.md

 | showconf | unprotect | verify  | version | create |
 | run      | save      |         |         |        |

-By design udocker does not have container creation functionality.
+By design `udocker` does not have container creation functionality.
 Containers can be created with other tools.

 ---

 <!-- _class: lead -->

-# udocker: How does it work...
+# `udocker`: How does it work...

 ---

 ## Programing languages and OS

-* udocker is implemented:
+* `udocker` is implemented:
   * Python

-* the engines and other tools shipped with udocker are binaries:
+* the engines and other tools shipped with `udocker` are binaries:
   * C , C++, go

 * Can run: